open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 #### Install PyQt4

-There is no official distribution (from Riverbank) available of PyQt4 for Mac OS X. However there are some well maintained unofficial distributions, but these miss the QScintilla module, which is required for the code editting window in OpenSesame.
-You need to download this file manually from the link provided below and move it in PyQt4 folder after installing it first.
+There is no official distribution (from Riverbank) available of PyQt4 for Mac OS X. However there are some well maintained unofficial distributions:

 Official website: <http://www.riverbankcomputing.co.uk/software/pyqt/intro>